luckman212/jmap-backup/README.md

 docker build -t jmap-backup .
 ```

-5. Run it!
+5. Run it using the command below (adjust the paths as needed!)
 The first run will take longer.
-You can "tail" the logs by running `docker logs -f jmap-backup-1` in another shell.
+You can tail the logs to see what's happening by running `docker logs -f jmap-backup-1` in another shell.

 ```shell
 docker run --rm \